marcj/angular2-localstorage/README.md

 class AdminMenuComponent {
     public menuItems = [{title: 'Menu1'}, {title: 'Menu2'}, {title: 'Menu3'}];

-    //here happens the magic. `hiddenMenuItems` is always restored from the localStorage when you reload the site
+    //here happens the magic. `hiddenMenuItems` is always restored from the localstorage when you reload the site
     @LocalStorage() public hiddenMenuItems:Array<boolean> = [];

     //here happens the magic. `profile` is always restored from the sessionStorage when you reload the site from the current tab/browser.
 This is perfect for more sensitive information that shouldn't stay once the user closes the browser.